EcoChem-OSU/MS_Rtool/patRoon_workflow/README.md

 --------------------------------------------------------------------------
 Description
 -----------
-Suspect analysis workflow using XCMS for peak picking and performing annotation using divers tools (formula, MS2 library matching, Metfrag, ..)
+Suspect analysis workflow using XCMS for peak picking and performing annotation using divers tools (formula, MS2 library matching, Metfrag, ..).
-Suspect false positive annotation are check using a retention time relationship with the logKow.
+Retention time Suspect false positive annotation are check using a retention time relationship with the logKow.

 Getting started
 ----------------